-The launch date is still under wraps, but the brand's magazine Ikea Today has stated that the collaboration will land in 2019.
-One thing's for sure: it's aimed squarely at millennials.
-'We’re designing this collection with the main goal of providing millennials with solutions for living based on the constraints of space,' said Abloh.
+Ikea finally announced that the The MARKERAD collection will be launching in November 2019, offering around fifteen products which Abloh has said are aimed squarely at urban millennials: 'we’re designing this collection with the main goal of providing millennials with solutions for living based on the constraints of space'.